 - Treatment by your own doctor

-Most health funds offer three levels of hospital cover:
+Most health funds offer different levels of hospital cover:

-- Basic cover.
-Covers treatment in a private or public hospital, but usually excludes cover for cardiac-related services, non-cosmetic plastic surgery, rehab, psychiatric services and palliative care.
+- Basic cover (also known as Basic or Bronze).
+This plan covers treatment in a private or public hospital, but often excludes cover for cardiac-related services, non-cosmetic plastic surgery, rehab, psychiatric services, palliative care and others.

-- Medium cover.
-Covers most of what Basic cover doesn’t, but usually excludes pregnancy and birth-related services, IVF, cataract procedures, joint replacements and dialysis.
+- Medium cover (also known as Silver).
+This plan often covers much of what basic cover doesn’t, but frequently excludes pregnancy and birth-related services, IVF, cataract procedures, joint replacements and dialysis.

-- Top cover.
-Covers every service where Medicare pays a benefit.
+- Top cover (also known as Gold).
+This plan generally covers every service where Medicare pays a benefit.